Coarse-grained spin density-functional theory: infinite-volume limit via the hyperfinite: V-representability and regularity

 \subsection{baby steps}

-In Sec. \ref{basic-DFT}, we noted that ${\rm epi}\, F = \left\{ ({\bm \rho}^\prime, y) \in \X \times {\mathbb R} : y \ge F[{\bm \rho}^\prime]\right\}$ is convex and closed, but despite that, a straightforward Hahn-Banach argument is not available to prove V-representability of even one density because $\mathrm{dom}\, F$ has empty interior.
+In \S \ref{basic-DFT}, we noted that ${\rm epi}\, F = \left\{ ({\bm \rho}^\prime, y) \in \X \times {\mathbb R} : y \ge F[{\bm \rho}^\prime]\right\}$ is convex and closed, but despite that, a straightforward Hahn-Banach argument is not available to prove V-representability of even one density because $\mathrm{dom}\, F$ has empty interior.
 This problem is common to the conventional and coarse-grained theories.
 However, in the latter, a restriction to a fixed finite volume allows us to make the argument work.
-The conclusion is correspondingly weaker, of course, but the simplified problem will serve as a foundation on which to build a solution to the general problem.
+Control of the simplified problem will serve as a foundation on which to build a general solution.